jim bellamy's parents circa 2005

 that we, the doubled-up cake-queens of the hour,

-should be glad-coated and kosher choral lamps
+and kosher choral lamps

 putting fire to the Master's clothes -

 LISTEN!
 And don't you think it comes down to this?